 Of course don’t skip the vibrant capital of Lesbos Island.
 Mytilini is where everything happens in terms of nightlife and where young people gather.
 There is a University and a lot of lovely coffee shops, a shopping street, artistic cafes and hip bars.
 Terraces are full of people and at nighttime the city comes alive in the area around Sappho Square.

-About 40 minutes drive up hill from Mytilini you can find the sleepy but lovely mountain village of Agiasos.
-The narrow and steep cobblestoned streets are amazing to wander through and surely you will find local hidden gems.
+About 40 minutes drive up hill from Mytilini you can find the sleepy but beautiful mountain village of Agiasos.
+The narrow and steep cobblestoned streets are amazing to wander through and surely you will find local hidden gems like small restaurants with authentic food, cute souvenir shops, etc.

 The little square houses a bunch of colorful restaurants and some places to have a drink around a church.
 I really loved this cute little town with its steep streets and colorful houses.
 Such a photogenic pituresque village perfect for Instagram shots with old colorful houses and small wooden doors.